 My tried and tested method that has never failed me is testing the cake to see if it springs back when lightly touched.
 (I sometimes use a silicone potholder for this step if the cake is high in fat and I suspect it to be really hot.)
 Another signal of being done is when the cake begins to pull away from the sides of the pan.
 The one test that I do not suggest for gluten free baking is the toothpick test.
-Yes.
-You want the toothpick to come out clean but it does not mean the cake is done yet.
+You want the toothpick to come out clean but in gluten free baking, it does not mean the cake is done yet.
 However, if the toothpick is not clean, it is an indication that the cake is not done.
 You see, many gluten free flour blends create a clean crumb on a cake but in the very center of the cake in the middle, it is still raw.
 The cake above may clean off the toothpick and you’ll never know what the inside is really like.

 Allowing cakes to cool in their pans allow the fat to cool and set enough so that the cake does not easily break.
 Hot butter is runny, even in a baked cake.
 However, as it cools, it becomes more solid.
 Many oils react similarly.
 While the cake is in the pan, allow it to cool on a rack.
 Otherwise, steam will develop at the bottom of the cake and turn soggy.
 However, if you have overbaked a cake, this steam will soften the crust.
-Just don’t leave it in their too long or even a crusty cake can become soggy.
+Just don’t leave it in there too long or even a crusty cake can become soggy.

 Once you’re ready, you’ll want to flip the cake onto your hand or another rack or platter.
 Then reinvert it onto an oiled rack and allow it to cool completely.
 Some cakes don’t need an oiled rack.
 You’ll become a pro after a while and know when you need that oil.